AlexFlipnote/discord.http/discord_http/gateway/README.md

 ## Todo list
 - [x] Handling of all gateway intent events
 - [x] Prevent `GUILD_CREATE` from being dispatched before `SHARD_READY`
-- [ ] Ability to set playing status on boot and change later
+- [x] Ability to set playing status on boot and change later
+- [x] Check if bot is allowed to use special intents
 - [ ] Properly handle all needed cache flags
 - [ ] Handling of chunking members
 - [ ] Handling of ratelimits